An entire team of expert and specialized staff work together to serve you within the Family Birthplace.

 Certified Nurse Midwives are registered nurses with advanced training, education and certification in women's health issues.
 Certified Nurse Midwives provide preconception, maternity and postpartum care.
 They focus on the importance of patient participation, patient and family education and highly supportive care.
 Our nurse midwives provide 24/7 in-house coverage for the Family Birthplace.
 They assess all patients when they arrive at Labor and Delivery, provide active labor support and delivery, as well as postpartum evaluation.

-Family physicians are medical doctors who are trained to take care of people of all ages.
-The La Crosse - Mayo Family Medicine Residency Program, located in the Family Health Clinic, has both resident and faculty physicians who deliver babies.
-One-on-one education with lengthy appointments are offered by residents, with faculty members participating often, so you receive the benefit of both the resident and highly experienced physician.
-Residents are also very likely to deliver the babies of their own patients.
+Family physicians are medical doctors that are specialty trained and certified to take care of people of all ages, including extensive training in Women’s Health and Obstetrics.
+The La Crosse-Mayo Family Medicine Residency, located in the Family Health Clinic, has both resident and faculty physicians who provide continuity obstetrical care across the entire spectrum, to include delivery, postpartum, and even baby care after the delivery.
+The residents also work with the Certified Nurse Midwives 24/7, providing collaborative care to our Obstetrical patients on the Family Birthplace.
+One-on-one education with lengthy appointments are offered by the residents, with faculty members participating often, so that you receive the benefit of both the resident and highly experienced faculty.
+Residents and faculty are also very likely to deliver the babies within their own practice.

 Physicians who have completed specialty training in obstetrics and gynecology are commonly referred to as Obstetricians, Ob-Gyns, or simply OBs.
-They specialize in the care of women including normal and problem pregnancies, disorders of the reproductive system, breast health, and preventive medicine including sexual function and contraception.
-Ob-gyn physicians are specially trained to handle high-risk situations and perform complicated deliveries include cesarean sections.
-Our Ob-gyn physicians serve as back-up for all deliveries and are on-call for consultation, if the need arises.
+They specialize in normal and high-risk pregnancies, disorders of the reproductive system, breast health, and preventive medicine including sexual function and contraception.
+Ob-gyn physicians are specially trained to handle high-risk situations and including vaginal deliveries and cesarean sections.
+Our Ob-gyn physicians serve as back-up for all deliveries and are on-call for consultation.